 Female black-and-white ruffed lemur’s are the only primate to not only have six teats compared to the usual two or four but are able to have multiple births, anything up to six!
 Normally though she will give birth to two or three.
 Unlike other primates who will carry their young on their backs or under their bellies, this Mum builds a nest high up the trees.
 If she wants to move them to a new nest she will pick them up in her mouth, just like a dog does.
 Infant mortality is high, falling out of the nest or being taken by predators, and so the infants grow up really quickly reaching most of their adult weight by the time they are just four months old.

-At Monkeyland we have more than 25 Black-and-white ruffed lemur, which includes Mozzie, Stinky and Tiger who live in the Special Monkey Forest.
+At Monkeyland we have more than 25 Black-and-white ruffed lemurs, which includes Mozzie and Tiger who live in the Special Monkey Home forest.

 Did you know?
 Black and White Ruffed Lemurs eat more fruit than any other Lemur!
 There are over 70 different species of Lemur and they can only be found in the wild on the island of Madagascar.

 Latin name: Lemur catta